 The District offers rebates to commercial, industrial and institutional customers in Santa Clara County for the implementation of process and equipment changes which reduce business water usage.
 The rebate amount is up to $4.00/CCF (Hundred Cubic Feet or 748 gallons) of saved water per year, directly resulting from projects using purchased equipment, or 50% of the cost of the project, whichever is lower, to a maximum rebate up to $50,000.
 For more information on this rebate and on the following please call (408) 630-2707.

 Free Material and Equipment

-The Santa Clara Valley Water District provides FREE material and equipment to businesses, call (408) 630-2554 to request them today.
+The Santa Clara Valley Water District provides FREE material and equipment to businesses.
+Free items include:

 In order to help conserve water, the City of Santa Clara is asking restaurants not to serve water unless it is requested.
 Often, the water that is served to restaurant patrons is not touched in favor of the ordered beverages.
 Not only is the water in the glasses wasted, those untouched glasses still must be washed wasting even more water.
 Restaurants participating in this program may place a table tent on your table stating this policy.
 You might have noticed a similar program found in many hotels which ask clientele to reuse their towels to cut down on the water used to launder.

 City of Santa Clara restaurants, who would like to utilize these free informative table tents, can contact City of Santa Clara Water Department at (408) 615-2000.